-Tax rates enacted or substantively enacted by the financial position date are used to determine deferred income h.
-Impairment of assets
+Tax rates enacted or substantively enacted by the financial position date are used to determine deferred income tax.

 Deferred income tax assets are recognized to the extent that it is probable that future taxable profit will be available against which the temporary differences can be utilized.